What Does a Graphic Designer Do?

 - Active Learning: You will need to keep up with the latest technology which will require learning new software and techniques.

-- Decision Making: You will have to decide how to best communicate your clients' messages.
+- Decision Making: You will have to decide the best means to communicate your clients' messages.

 Time Management: Tight deadlines require the ability to prioritize your work.